bilman/academic-kickstart/content/project/solitary-wave-resolution/index.md

 ## Goal

-To extend the analytical methods which utilize Riemann-Hilbert problem formulation of associated inverse scattering transforms to certain (non-integrable) perturbations of completely integrable PDEs or P∆Es which admits solitary wave solutions, and hence obtain rigorous long-time asymptotics for these non-integrable systems.
+To extend the analytical methods which use Riemann-Hilbert problem formulation of associated inverse scattering transforms to certain (non-integrable) perturbations of completely integrable PDEs or P∆Es which admits solitary wave solutions, and hence obtain rigorous long-time asymptotics for these non-integrable systems.

 This project involves collaboration with [Irina Nenciu](https://www.math.uic.edu/~nenciu/).